-What to Buy at Ramkhamhaeng Night Market – Although like most night markets there’s a wide array of items for sale, the majority of things you’ll find on street stalls at the Ramkhamhaeng Night Market is clothing, shoes, purses and accessories.
+What to Buy at Ramkhamhaeng Night Market – Although like most night markets there is a wide array of items for sale, the majority of things you will find on street stalls at the Ramkhamhaeng Night Market are clothing, shoes, purses and accessories.

-Shop for t shirts, shorts, spaghetti tops, fashion skirts, dresses, casual shirts and dress shirts, skirts and dresses suitable for the office and, of course, thousands of purses, wallets, belts, costume jewelry, scarves, and shawls.
+Shop for t-shirts, shorts, spaghetti tops, fashion skirts, dresses, casual shirts and dress shirts, skirts and dresses suitable for the office and, of course, thousands of purses, wallets, belts, costume jewelry, scarves, and shawls.

 Prices begin at 99 baht ($3.30) per piece but, if you buy several pieces at the same stall, you should be able to bargain the price down an additional 10-15%.

 The purse and wallet shops in particular are worth visiting.
 Every one has a huge inventory and, with prices for a fashion bag as low as 150 baht ($5), you shouldn’t pass up these bargains.

 Eating at Ramkhamhaeng Night Market – Another reason I love to go to Ramkamhaeng Night Market is for the food.
 Street vendors all over Thailand make superb street food, but the stalls at Ramkamhaeng seem to have it down to an art.

 The best place to eat is at one of the restaurants just inside the small sois that branch off from the market.
 Pull up a plastic chair and place your order, and your food will be prepared while you wait.

-Or if you don’t mind a long ride, hop on the number 40 bus at Hua Lamphon train station.
-The final stop is The Mall Ramkamhaeng, so you can’t miss it, but the entire ride is likely to taken an hour and 15 minutes or more.
+Or if you do not mind a long ride, hop on the number 40 bus at Hua Lamphon train station.
+The final stop is The Mall Ramkamhaeng, so you can’t miss it, but the entire ride will take up to an hour and 15 minutes.